Updated: Jul 15, 2022

 We take the 10.66 hours, add on our 6.5 per finished hours and feed this into our calculator and press 'compute'...and we get a total of ....

 69 Hours and 29 Minutes!

 Now you can begin to appreciate, long form narration is an endurance occupation and should be seen as a marathon rather than a sprint.
 If your a really experienced narrator, and highly disciplined, then at best a gentle jog around the park.
 Not many freelance narrators will choose to sit in a stuffy booth for 8 straight, 5 days a week, if there's other work that needs doing.
 So the book will usually get recorded in batches, where the rest of the days business can be fitted around a couple of chapters here and there.
-Oh, but it not quite as cushty as that.
-No, there's always a vampire of extraneous time gobbling distractions we encounter throughout the day that we nearly always forget to take into account.
-That can easily bump up the total to a round 80 hours.
+Oh, but it not quite as cushty as that, Rodney.
+No, there's always; ‘the vampire of extraneous time-gobbling distractions’, we encounter throughout the day, that we nearly always forget to take into account.
+This malfeasant workflow demon can easily bump up our total to around 80 hours.
 And, don't forget that we are still talking averages here, so there is plenty of scope for that figure to rise further.
-In my experience it never goes the other way.
+In my experience, just like cost of living hikes, it never goes the other way!

 80,000 Words (320 pages)